Fish Creek, Victoria: History

 Fish Creek was first settled in 1886 when land was selected and cleared in the densely forested region, soon after, dairy cattle began grazing.
 The Post Office opened on 6 October 1890 next to the proposed railway which arrived in 1892.
 In 1900 a community hall was built where the Butter Factory building stands today.
 This hall was used as a church by everyone until in 1904 when a new Catholic church was built.
 Not long after that the Union Church was opened and since then the town has had two churches.
 Also in 1900, a creamery was established as a cooperative of the growing number of dairy farmers in the region, this soon became the Fish Creek Butter Factory.
 Pigs were commonly raised alongside dairy and sold to a bacon factory at Dandenong.

 After World War I, around 50 veterans were allotted land around Fish Creek as part of the Federal Government's Soldier Settlement Scheme, however most were unable to make a success of farming.
 In the 1920s and '30s, Fish Creek saw a large influx of Italian immigrants who settled in the region permanently.

 In 1939, the iconic Fish Creek Hotel was built to replace the timber building that had burnt down that January.
 Despite the shortage of building materials as Australia prepared for war, the building was finished by October.

 By the 1950s many Dutch farmers had settled in Fish Creek.

 In 1967, the Fish Creek butter factory closed down as milk was taken from farms by bulk tanker to larger factories, mainly the Murray Goulburn factory in Leongatha.

 The Great South Gippsland Railway line closed to passengers in 1993 for all stations past Leongatha.
 However freight and goods traffic continued until the line was formally closed in 1994.
 The tracks were removed and a combined bike, pedestrian and horse riding track, known as The Great Southern Rail Trail, was established along the former rail line.

 The town today

 The Fish Creek Memorial Hall was built in 1930.
 The hall is used as a venue for parties, funerals, church services, film screenings, markets and school concerts.
-The hall also houses an Op shop, and its profits partially fund the maintenance and enhancement of the hall facilities.
+The hall also houses an op shop, and its profits partially fund the maintenance and enhancement of the hall facilities.

 Fish Creek Tea Cosy Festival

 The Fish Creek Tea Cosy Festival was founded in 2011 by Deidre Granger and runs biennially, attended by 6,759 people in 2024.
 Tea cosies are displayed in competitive categories in the Memorial Hall.
-Music, film, gallery exhibitions, and other events, such as High Tea at the Bowls Club, feature in and around the town, bringing significant income to the community.
-In 2022, Fish Creek residents broke the Guiness World Record for the largest tea cosy while attempting to raise money to assist those impacted by NSW Floods..
+Music, film, gallery exhibitions, and other events, such as High Tea at the Bowls Club feature in and around the town, bringing significant income to the community.
+In 2022, Fish Creek residents broke the Guinness World Record for the largest tea cosy while attempting to raise money to assist those impacted by floods in New South Wales.